hyperskill/android-projects-template/documents/DefiningStages.md

 #### task.html
 This file is pretty simple: it contains the current stage and task description that the user should solve to complete this stage.
+If you want to add an images to task description, upload it, using any image hosting service.
+As example, Stepik uses https://uploadcare.com

 #### task-info.yaml
 This file contains a files that will be visible in project (Alt + 1) panel for a course view.